MILPaC: A Novel Benchmark for Evaluating Translation of Legal Text to Indian Languages: The Datasets

 This dataset is made up from PDF scans (non-machine readable) of Indian Acts (statutes or written laws) documents published by the Indian Legislature.
 Unlike the previous two datasets (which are already compiled in multiple languages), this parallel corpus is {\it not} available readily, and is very challenging and time-consuming to develop.

 The first challenge is that, while a lot of Indian Acts are available in English and Hindi, very few are available in other Indian languages.
 Even among the few Acts that are available in other Indian languages, only a small fraction are suitable for OCR (most other PDFs are of poor texture and resolution).
-We describe the challenges in OCR of Indian Legal Acts in the Appendix (section~\ref{sec:OCR-Challenges}).
+The challenges in OCR of Indian Legal Acts are described in the Appendix (section~\ref{sec:OCR-Challenges}).

-We obtained the English and translated versions of the Acts from the website of the Indian legislature\footnote{\url{https://legislative.gov.in/central-acts-in-regional-language/}}.
+The English and translated versions of the Acts were obtained from the website of the Indian legislature\footnote{\url{https://legislative.gov.in/central-acts-in-regional-language/}}.
 Candidate Acts were selected based on two criteria -- (i)~\textit{availability of translations in multiple languages} (so as to get translation-pairs across Indian-Indian languages as well), and \textit{availability of good quality scans}.
-We selected 10 Acts as per these criteria; the selected Acts are listed in Appendix, Section~\ref{sec:appendix-acts}.
+10 Acts were selected as per these criteria; the selected Acts are listed in Appendix, Section~\ref{sec:appendix-acts}.

-As discussed previously for the \CCIdataset{} dataset, we chose Google Vision for OCR.
+As discussed previously for the \CCIdataset{} dataset, Google Vision was chosen for OCR.
 A similar process was followed to get one text file corresponding to each Act, and the extracted text was then annotated using the same semi-automatic approach as was described for {\CCIdataset}.
 We identified parallel text units (paragraphs, bulleted list elements) by looking at the versions in the two languages and using structural information such as paragraphs, and section/clause numbering.
+Table~\ref{tab:MILPaC-Acts-Counts} gives the number of parallel text pairs for different language-pairs in \Actsdataset{}.
+Some example text pairs of \Actsdataset{} are given in Figure~\ref{fig:MILPaC-ACTS-Samples}.